Elizabeth's Furnace 50km

 A 50-Kilometer Run in the Elizabeth’s Furnace/Signal Knob area of the George Washington National Forest in the Fort Valley of Virginia.

 The Elizabeth’s Furnace 50K course is very challenging, composed primarily of mountainous, technical single-track trails, with some stretches of fire roads.
 Total elevation gain is approximately 6,070 feet.
 Since the race is being held in the mountains in late winter, the weather can be unpredictable, so be prepared!
 Virtually the entire course is forested, so blowdowns and other trail obstacles may be encountered.
-Under normal conditions there will not be any significant stream crossings, but wet feet and mud are definitely a possibility on the Mudhole Gap and lower Sherman Gap portions of the run.
-And the five stream crossings in the Mudhole Gap section may, under unusual circumstances, turn into significant water obstacles (see 2009 event photos).
+Under normal conditions there will not be any significant stream crossings, but wet feet and mud are likely on the Mudhole Gap and lower Sherman Gap portions of the run, and in wetter years, in other portions of the course.
+And the five stream crossings in the Mudhole Gap section may, under unusual circumstances, turn into significant water obstacles (see 2010 event photos).
 If you are not used to running for extended periods unaided on very technical trail, you may want to pass on this run.

-There is only one cut off: Runners arriving at the Elizabeths Furnace aid station at 21.8 miles after 2 PM will be asked not to continue – not that anyone getting there after 7 hours would be likely to try to continue, especially with the evil climb on the pink trail up Sherman’s Gap looming.
+There is only one cut off: Runners arriving at the Elizabeths Furnace aid station at 21.8 miles after 2:30 PM will be asked not to continue – not that anyone getting there after 7-1/2 hours would be likely to try to continue, especially with the evil climb on the pink trail up to Shermans Gap looming.

 Aid stations will be located at two points on the course.
 The first aid station will be at Mudhole Gap (mile 10.3).
 This aid will be hiked in by the volunteers.
 The second aid station will be in the Elizabeths Furnace parking lot (mile 21.8).
 We also traditionally have some nice grub at the finish in the Signal Knob parking lot, courtesy of the VHTRC.

 If you can’t run but want to come out and play anyway, we would be happy to get some help from volunteers.
-Ideally, we would have 2-3 volunteers hike in to the Mudhole Gap trail head to man that aid station; at least 2 volunteers to help at the Elizabeths Furnace aid station (right next to a parking lot, so no hiking required here); and a copule of volunteers to handle the finish line with the RDs.
-Please contact Quatro Hubbard (firstname.lastname@example.org) or Mike Bur (email@example.com) if you have any questions about the Elizabeth’s Furnace 50K.
+Ideally, we would have a few volunteers hike in to the Mudhole Gap trail head to man that aid station; additional volunteers to help at the Elizabeths Furnace aid station (right next to a parking lot, so no hiking required here); and a couple of volunteers to handle the finish line with the RDs.
+Please contact Quatro Hubbard or Mike Bur if you have any questions about the Elizabeth’s Furnace 50K.

 - Quatro Hubbard